soichi-berson/daily_report-app-OU_final_project-/README.md

 ## ▶️ How to Run

-1.Ensure MongoDB is running and contains:
+1. Ensure MongoDB is running and contains:
 - PVF and IBT collections with audience data.
 - Trained KMeans and LSTM models (and their scalers) stored in GridFS within the model_storage database.